takanory/slides/20200724europython/PITCHME.md

 * But...many things ar going to change with COVID-19
 * Several countries switched to online event
   * However, I wonder what the difference would be if we held online events in defferent countires
-  * Online is easy to attend from a foreign country like me, but online makes me feel less like I attendded PyCon HK
+  * Online is easy to attend from a foreign country like me, but online makes me feel less like I attendded EuroPython
 * I'd like to meet the local participants offline
   * And let's go have a beer together